 Another cuisine with great plant-based foundations of grains + legumes, Indian food tantalizes my taste buds in a way I know my own cooking never could.
 I am so fascinated by the intricacies of Indian cooking and I love trying new Indian restaurants!
 There are loads of veggie and legume dishes on Indian restaurant menus like tandoori vegetables (pictured above) chana masala (chickpeas & tomatoes), aloo gobi (cauliflower & potatoes), vegetable korma, and many kinds of dal (lentils ), just to name a few.
 Indian food varies greatly throughout the regions of India, which you will definitely see from restaurant to restaurant, which I love!
 Indian food is often eaten with the bread naan, which is usually made with milk and butter.
 Some restaurants have vegan naan, and many have roti, a bread that is typically vegan.
 You can always skip the bread and enjoy your dishes with fragrant rice, too!

 Remember how I mentioned how complex Indian cooking is?
 Truth.
 I am no Indian chef.
 However, that doesn’t mean I can’t draw inspiration from Indian dishes and throw together quick meals like the one above: curried chikpeas + tomatoes with brown rice and broccoli.
-It’s kind of a like a “cheater chana masala”–I cook up canned diced tomatoes with onions and chickpeas, curry powder, and more fragrant spices like coriander.
+I cook up canned diced tomatoes with onions and chickpeas, curry powder, and more fragrant spices like coriander.

-Italian food is so commonplace in American culture that it almost feels weird calling it “ethnic food”.
-Is there really anyone out there who doesn’t enjoy a nice comforting bowl of pasta?
-I am really fascinated by how many times over the past 6 years of my vegan journey multiple people (including dietitians!) have asked me if I can eat pasta!
+Is there anyone out there who doesn’t enjoy a nice comforting bowl of pasta?
+I am really fascinated by how many times people (including dietitians!) have asked me if I can eat pasta!
 I think many people assume pasta is made with eggs and/or dairy…which is true of traditional, fresh pasta.
 However, for the typical varieties you find on the grocery store shelf, the ingredients are just…wheat.
 That’s it (except for egg noodles, obviously).
 Next time you’re at the store check out the food labels of various kinds of pasta.
 I eat whole wheat pasta because it’s packed with protein and fiber and I prefer the heartier texture.
 Pasta is another inexpensive + healthful plant-based meal.
 You can simply top cooked noodles with jarred pasta sauce or whip up your own sauce or mix-ins, the possibilities are literally endless.
 The picture above is whole wheat cavatappi with ripe plum tomatoes, garlic, olive oil, and salt + pepper.
 Simply delicious.

 Italian food is often synonymous with rich, cheesy dishes, which you can certainly veganize!
 Take the baked penne dish above: whole wheat penne layered with tofu “ricotta”, tomato sauce, and Mozzarella Daiya vegan cheese baked to perfection.

-More delicious vegan ethnic food from restaurants + my kitchen:
+More delicious vegan food from restaurants + my kitchen: